When Will ChatGPT-5 Be Released (Feb 2025 Info)

 However, many still have safety concerns about AI.

 In March 2023, for example, Italy banned ChatGPT, citing how the tool collected personal data and did not verify user age during registration.
-The following month, Italy recognized that OpenAI had fixed the identified problems and allowed it to resume ChatGPT service in the country.
+The following month, Italy recognized that OpenAI had resolved the problems and allowed it to resume ChatGPT service in the country.

 In May 2023, Sam Altman testified before the Senate Judiciary Committee in favor of government regulation to “mitigate the risks” of AI tools.
 Altman recognized the widespread fears about the potential dangers of AI, including misuse, and argued in favor of an agency with the power to license AI tools — and “take that license away” to “ensure compliance with safety standards.”